MaksymChukhrai/my-calendar-app/README.md

 ## Features
 **Interactive Calendar:** Displays a monthly calendar with draggable tasks.

-**UI Implementation:** Layout was created to match the provided design sample.
+**UI Implementation:** Layout was created to match the provided design sample.Additionally, a task filtering field has been added.

 ### **Month Display**.
 - By default, the current month is displayed.